OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 1. Select the **Users** box at the bottom of your subscription tile.
 2. Copy your administrator ID; you will need it to sign in to your subscription.
 3. Enter your administrator ID and password on the sign in page.
-4. Consent to the permissions as an administrator of your Office 365 developer subscription.
+4. Consent to the permissions as an administrator of your Microsoft 365 developer subscription.

 ![Screenshot showing permissions consent dialog box](images/sample-data-pack-ux-tile-users-consent-with-permissions-combined.PNG)